 2) Healthy Chocolate Chip Cookies

 Yes, they exist!
-This healthy chocolate chip cookie recipe yields delicious soft and chewy cookies and takes less that 10 minutes to prepare.
+This healthy chocolate chip cookie recipe yields delicious soft and chewy cookies and takes less than 10 minutes to prepare.

 2/3 cup plus 1/2 cup oat flour (140g)

 4 tbsp coconut sugar or brown sugar

 1/3 cup chocolate chips, or more if desired

 3-5 tbsp milk of choice, as needed